teuben/sdss/README.md

 ![n628 20m spectrum](n628-20m.png)

-One comment on the Kelvin's in this data.
-During out session there was no calibration possible, but we know these scaled Kelvin's are fairly close to the real one.
+A warning on the Kelvin scale: during our session there was no calibration possible, but we know these scaled Kelvin's are fairly close to the real one since the peak is about 3 K in calibrated data.